About Oakes Farm

 Food on the farm

 Our first concession was in our newly-built barn, in a space about the size of a large closet.
-After expanding that space a couple of times, we added two separate buildings, Grammy’s Sweets and Treats, offering homemade fudge and ice cream, and Pappy’s Fry Shack, offering all things fried.
+Over the years, we’ve expanded that space a couple of times, and added three separate buildings, Grammy’s Sweets and Treats, offering homemade fudge and ice cream, Pappy’s Southern Fixin’s, and The Snack Bin, in a reworked grain bin.

 Educational field trips, church and business groups

 Each year we host thousands of area school kids for fun and educational field trips.
-We also host many church and business groups, who enjoy coming out and having a good time together.
+We also host many church and business groups.

 The haunted maze